zesty-io/RFCs/text/rfc-0005-template-schema-files-blueprints-in-YAML.md

-# RFC 0005 - Template Schema Files (Blueprints) in YAML
+# RFC 0005 - Blueprint Schema Files in YAML

 ## Summary

-Templates (aka Blueprints) in the Zesty.io system are a collection of files that determine the content schema of an instance.
+Blueprints in the Zesty.io system are a collection of files that determine the content schema of an instance.
 Optionally, files can also be included to build out a website.
 For example: head mapping, HTML views, JavaScript, and styling.
 Anyone can create a template on GitHub.

 Templates install at instance creation, and run once.
 Once installed, the instance becomes independent from the template.
 The current format for schema in a template is written in XML, this RFC proposes a switch to [YAML](http://yaml.org/) 1.2.